swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 ## Summary

 Congratulations!
-You have successfully deployed the model on Kubernetes with MLEM, accessed it from an external IP address, and properly versionned and shared the deployment declaration and state.
+You have successfully deployed the model on Kubernetes with MLEM, accessed it from an external IP address, and properly versioned and shared the deployment declaration and state.

 You can now use the model from anywhere.